aws/aws-cli/awscli/topics/s3-config.rst

 desired rate.
 This is recommended because ``max_concurrent_requests`` controls how many threads are currently running.
-So if a high ``max_concurrent_requests`` value is set and a low ``max_bandwidth`` value is set, it may result in threads having to wait unneccessarily which can lead to excess resource consumption and connection timeouts.
+So if a high ``max_concurrent_requests`` value is set and a low ``max_bandwidth`` value is set, it may result in threads having to wait unnecessarily which can lead to excess resource consumption and connection timeouts.